Nissan GT-R: 2019 update

 In 2019, for the 2020 model year, the car was offered with minor upgrades.
-Although there were no changes in the engine power output, the engine response and efficiency was improved by 5 percent due to the incorporation of revised turbocharges.
-The re-tuned transmission reduced its shifting time to 0.15 seconds, due to gear selection happening during ABS engagement, it reduced understeer and improved cornering.
+Engine response and efficiency were improved by 5 percent due to the incorporation of revised turbocharges.
+The re-tuned transmission reduced its shifting time to 0.15 seconds, with gear selections happening during ABS engagement, it reduced understeer and improved cornering.
 Suspension and steering systems were also enhanced for improved handling.
-Cosmetic changes included; new lightweight forged aluminium alloy wheels, interior and exterior colour options.
+Cosmetic changes included new lightweight forged aluminium alloy wheels, interior and exterior colour options.
 Including the iconic Bayside Blue body colour, derived from the Skyline GT-R R34.

 2021–2022 hiatus

 It was revealed the GT-R would not offer a 2022 model year in North America (mid-2021 to mid-2022 in calendar years), following the introduction of the T-spec variant.
 However, in Japan and other markets the car sold a 2022 model.
 Nissan Australia discontinued the GT-R in Australia and New Zealand from October 31, 2021, as it was no longer eligible for new side impact regulations.
 The car was sold 1,021 units in Australia and 89 units in New Zealand, a total of 1,110 units were sold in the Australian market during 12-years of sales since its debut in April 2009.
 Deliveries in Europe and United Kingdom were concluded in March 2022, for being unable to meet new noise regulations which took effect in June 2022.
 During its 13-years of sales since March 2009, Nissan sold more than 11,000 units in Europe.

 In May 2022, Nissan officially closed orders in Japan, as it reached the planned sales amount.
-It was revealed the car was no longer in sale in North America and Africa as well, as Nissan USA, Nissan Canada, and Nissan South Africa official websites claimed the car was sold out.
-German automotive magazine Auto Motor und Sport claimed it was no longer in production, as production for the 2022 model year was complete.
+It was revealed the car was no longer in sale in North America and Africa, as Nissan USA, Nissan Canada, and Nissan South Africa official websites claimed the car was sold out.